 What this is missing, at least in meaningful amounts, are antioxidants and ingredients to reduce redness and calm acne-prone skin.
 Cetaphil included tiny amounts of vitamin E, a component of soothing licorice, anti-irritant allantoin, and zinc gluconate, but that's about it and we're concerned it's too little to make much difference— especially as Cetaphil makes a point in its advertising that this can be used to treat the redness and dryness caused by prescription acne treatments.

-DermaControl Moisturizer SPF 30 is a potentially helpful option for oily, acne-prone skin is worth a try; we only wish it had a better range and greater amounts of the kind of ingredients all skin types need to look and act younger and healthier.
-To that end, Olay and Paula’s Choice have formulas for oily skin that are more well-rounded while still being lightweight and providing broad-spectrum sun protection.
+DermaControl Moisturizer SPF 30 is a potentially helpful option for oily, acne-prone skin and is worth a try; we only wish it had a better range and greater amounts of the kind of ingredients all skin types need to look and act younger and healthier.
+Still, it does a lot to earn its three-star rating, and gets a recommendation from us!

 - Lightweight, soft matte finish that's ideal for oily skin.